mtygesen/aic-lib/README.md

 All the algorithms are implemented as a header-only library, so they are easier to use in programs.

+The library folder should be placed at the same destination as the source file using the header.

 To use the full library include the following header:
 ```cpp
 #include "algorithms-in-cpp/algo.hpp"